 The Flowers Are Pollinated

 For the life cycle of the pepper plant to continue, it needs to be pollinated.
-Some peppers self pollinate; some cross pollinate.
-According to Samuel Contreras of the Departamento de Ciencias Vegetales at the Pontificia Universidad Católica de Chile, cross pollination occurs between eight and 37 percent of the time.
+Some peppers self pollinate while others cross pollinate.
 Peppers can self pollinate by dropping pollen directly from the anthers to the stigma.
 However, when insects visit the flowers, they can cross pollinate the flowers, taking pollen from one flower and bringing it to another flower.

 The Plant Sets Fruit